 The plan was to shoot the northern sky above Mt.
 Kidd in Kananaskis country, Alberta.
 About 100km from Calgary, it’s a peak that I have some history with, having nearly lost two of my best friends in a spring avalanche as we descended the normal scrambling route in 2005.
 But the mountain has some stunning geologic folds on the south side that the winter snow highlights nicely, and tonight should be a much more peaceful time.

-One of the issues with winter is that most of the mountain parking lots are closed and unploughed, thick with snow, so I have to park the car and setup the camera on the side of the highway.
+One of the issues with winter is that many of the mountain parking lots are closed and unploughed, thick with snow, so I have to park the car and setup the camera on the side of the highway.
 Generally not the safest thing to do, but this highway is pretty empty late on a Wednesday night, and in four hours I only had about 6 cars drive by, and one stopped to say that he was out photographing the sky as well.

 The best view of Mt.
 Kidd from the highway is looking NE, which in early evening winters positions the northern Milky high in the sky.
-The northern Milky Way is the view through our galaxy, looking out away from the galactic center.
+The northern Milky Way is the view through the disk our galaxy, looking out away from the galactic center.

 Before scrolling down too far, a properly adjusted monitor is key to viewing these night photographs accurately.
 Adjusting the Contrast and Brightness of your monitor should allow you just barely distinguish between the different shades of gray on the following strip.

 OK, now that you’ve fixed your monitor, carry on…

 Click to zoom into the high-resolution (50 megapixel) mosaic.
 All frames are 2-minute exposures, 50mm lens at f4.0, ISO 1600.

 Perseus, Cassiopeia and Cepheus